The Nordic rail adventure of a lifetime

 Majestic mountains and heavenly fjords in Norway combine with the tranquil landscapes of Sweden on an epic journey that includes every great Scandinavian rail experience.
 On this exciting 16-day tour you'll visit the fascinating cities Oslo and Stockholm and travel beyond the Arctic Circle to the 'Land of the Midnight Sun.'

-We fly from London to Stockholm, for two nights at the Clarion Sign Hotel, close to the central railway station.
-On Day 2, we enjoy a sightseeing tour of the modern city and the narrow streets of Gamla Stan (the Old Town).
-Later you are free to explore Stockholm.
+We fly from London to Stockholm, for two nights at the Scandic Continental.
+On Day 2, we enjoy a sightseeing tour of Stockholm, before you are free to explore at leisure.

 Departing Stockholm we head inland by InterCity train to Östersund, nestled on the shore of beautiful Lake Storsjön.
-Here we spend tonight at the Best Western Östersund.
+Here we spend tonight at the Clarion Grand Hotel.

-We leave Östersund and head north, travelling through some of Sweden's most glorious scenery as we head towards the untamed wilderness of Swedish Lapland, making several stops at beauty spots along the way.
-Our journey on the Inlandsbanan tourist train takes us through a landscape of crystal clear lakes and towering forests, crossing the Arctic Circle into the 'Land of the Midnight Sun'.
-We get a real taste of Lapland with a visit to a Sami village in Slagnas on arrival, before transferring to Arjeplog where we spend the night.
+We leave Östersund and head north to Sorsele travelling through some of Sweden's most glorious scenery as we head towards the untamed wilderness of Swedish Lapland Our journey on the Inlandsbanan tourist train takes us through a landscape of crystal clear lakes and towering forests, towards the 'Land of the Midnight Sun'.
+On arrival we make a visit to the Inlandsbanan Museum before getting a real taste of Lapland with a visit to a Sami village in Slagnas.
+From here we transfer to Arjeplog where we spend the night.

 Today we continue our adventure through the north as we travel via coach to Jokkmokk, celebrating our crossing of the Arctic circle on the way.
 On arrival, we check into the Hotel Jokkmokk for a one night stay.